 Mt.
 Washington is just one of many peaks in the PNW.
 And with such an abundance of mountains, the state supports a whopping 17 ski areas and numerous backcountry options.

-Skiers can find themselves enjoying the treasures of every variety of slope experience in Washington.
-From world class mountain resorts to back country cat and heli skiing, there’s something for everyone in this state.
+Skiers can find themselves enjoying the treasures of every variety of slope experiences in Washington.
+From world-class mountain resorts to backcountry cat and heli-skiing, there’s something for everyone in this state.

-And of course, after a day tearing up the mountainside, like most states in the west, there are hot springs galore to help sooth your aching legs.
-While the masses flock to skiing meccas like Utah, Colorado and Wyoming, Washington offers skiers and snowboarders with endless quality and minimal crowding.
+And of course, after a day tearing up the mountainside, like most states in the west, there are hot springs galore to help soothe your aching legs.
+While the masses flock to skiing meccas like Utah, Colorado, and Wyoming, Washington offers skiers and snowboarders endless quality and minimal crowding.

 Massive ski resorts like Mt.
-Baker, 49 degrees North and Crystal Mountain surely deserve recognition as national destinations, and smaller areas like Snoqualmie and Stevens Pass are considered secondary choices only due to the grandiose nature of Washington’s biggest resorts.
+Baker, 49° North, and Crystal Mountain surely deserve recognition as national destinations.
+And smaller areas like Snoqualmie and Stevens Pass are considered secondary choices only due to the grandiose nature of Washington’s biggest resorts.
 These destinations are located nearby some fascinating ski towns too.

 Whether it’s a day trip or a weekend exploring the resorts, Washington has it all.